Support Local Resturants

 Rooftop

-A relatively new arrival to the São Tomé restaurants scene, this rooftop venue offers a distinct culinary shift from the local norm.
-While it has brought a fresh energy to the capital, the experience is currently defined by a significant gap between its potential and its operational execution.
+A relatively new addition to the São Tomé restaurants scene, this rooftop venue offers a real break from the local norm.
+It has brought fresh energy to the capital, and the food can be very good, but it is still a place defined by the gap between its potential and its execution.

-• The cheese and meat platters are really good, and when they are full (which would depend very much on what stock CKDo our local supermarket has in stock, they are probably the best thing on the menu
+The shawarma is tasty, but it is sized more like a starter than a main.
+The cheese and meat platters are very good and, when they are full, which depends heavily on what CKDo has in stock, they are probably the best thing on the menu.

 O Pirata

-If you are looking for the quintessential São Tomé restaurant dining experience in São Tomé, O Pirata is usually the first place people suggest.
-Located right on the Estrada de Pantufo (Avenida Marginal), its breezy, rustic terrace offers what I consider the best oceanfront views in the city.
-It is the kind of place where you go to watch the sunset with a cold Nacional beer and feel like you’ve truly arrived in the tropics.
+If you are looking for the quintessential São Tomé restaurant dining experience in the capital, O Pirata is usually one of the first places people mention.
+Located on the Estrada de Pantufo, along the Avenida Marginal, its breezy rustic terrace has what I consider the best oceanfront views in the city.
+It is the sort of place where you go to watch the sunset with a cold Nacional and feel like you have properly arrived in the tropics.

-The “International” Side: You will also find pizzas and burgers on the menu.
-They are useful if you have children or want a break from seafood, but they aren’t the primary reason to visit.
+You will also find pizzas and burgers on the menu.
+They are useful if you have children with you, or if you want a break from seafood, but they are not the reason to come here.

 Xico's Cafe: Exceptional Burgers and Untapped Potential

-I believe that if you are looking for the best burgers in São Tomé, Xicos is the definitive choice.
-While many São Tomé restaurants in the city offer a basic patty as an afterthought, the team here makes it a priority, with generous portions and served with a perfect fried egg.
-Located near Praça Amizade e Solidariedade, the interior is distinctive, with a warm, wood-heavy setting that feels far more inviting than the city’s more utilitarian options.
+If you are looking for the best burgers in São Tomé, I think Xicos is the definitive choice.
+While many São Tomé restaurants in the city treat burgers as an afterthought, the team here clearly makes them a priority.
+The portions are generous, the burgers are properly done, and the fried egg on top is exactly the sort of detail that makes the whole thing work.
+Located near Praça Amizade e Solidariedade, the interior is distinctive, with a warm, wood-heavy setting that feels far more inviting than many of the city’s more utilitarian options.

-Menu and kitchen: They are known for their pork dishes and high-quality burgers.
-One highlight for me is the transparency of the preparation.
-You can see the food being cooked in an open area on the right as you enter.
+Menu and kitchen: They are known for their pork dishes as well as their high-quality burgers.
+One thing I like here is the transparency of the preparation.
+As you enter, you can see the food being cooked in an open area on the right.

 Service: Unlike the slower pace found at many waterfront spots, I have found the service fast and efficient.

-Quality: The food at this São Tomé resturant is consistently good, which makes it my reliable choice for a mid-day meal.
+Quality: The food at this São Tomé restaurant is consistently good, which is what makes it such a reliable choice for a mid-day meal.

 Atmosphere and potential: Xicos usually opens during the daytime and is generally quiet.
-It is an establishment that I think deserves to be much busier than it is.
-The building has real potential that remains untapped.
+It is an establishment that deserves to be much busier than it is.
+The building has real untapped potential.
 With its back balconies, it is perfectly positioned to become a landmark coffee shop.
 If they ever want to make a fortune, they should use that space to serve iced coffee, which there is currently none of on the island.
 It would easily become a major destination for both locals and the few dozen expats who have found a home in this paradise.

 Bottom line: Xicos offers the best burgers on the island in a unique, wood-clad setting.
-It is a quiet, high-quality spot that provides a fast, reliable alternative to the more well-known tourist destinations.
+It is a quiet, high-quality spot that provides a fast, reliable alternative to the more well-known tourist destinations, and one of the better answers to where to eat in São Tomé if you want a proper burger.

 Do you want to be featured?

 I only feature restaurants where I have personally eaten.
-This site is built on first-hand experience to ensure the guide remains an authoritative and honest resource.
-If you own an establishment and would like to be featured, please drop me a line; and I’ll try to get along to try out the food.
+I’m not given free food, so this means that this guide is built on first-hand experience, which is how I try to keep it.
+Honest, useful, and authoritative.
+If you own a place and would like to be featured, drop me a line and I will try to come by and eat there myself.

 Restaurant Feedback

-If you have visited any of these restaurants, please share your thoughts in the comments box below.
+If you have visited any of these restaurants, or any others, please share your thoughts in the comments box below.
 Your feedback on the food and service is essential for keeping this guide accurate for other travellers.
-More information on restauraunts can be found on the official São Tomé and Principe goverment’s tourist guide.
+More information on these and other restauraunts can be found on the official São Tomé and Principe goverment’s tourist guide.

 Leave a Comment: